codeceptjs/CodeceptJS/docs/helpers/ApiDataFactory.md

 ApiDataFactory has following config options:

 -   `endpoint`: base URL for the API to send requests to.
--   `cleanup`: should inserted records be deleted up after tests.
-Default: true
+-   `cleanup` (default: true): should inserted records be deleted up after tests
 -   `factories`: list of defined factories
+-   `returnId` (default: false): return id instead of a complete response when creating items.
 -   `REST`: configuration for REST requests

 See the example: